+Intended users

-- 1 an integrated and consistent way within a single impact assessment process.
-Refer to the ICAT - 2 Introductory Guide for a more information about the ICAT guidance documents and how to apply them in - 3 combination. - 4 Intended users - 5 This guidance is intended for two different target audiences.
-The first is the policymakers who will assess - 6 and report upon the GHG, sustainable development and/or transformational impacts of their policies in an - 7 assessment report.
+This guidance is intended for two different target audiences.
+The first is the policymakers who will assess and report upon the GHG, sustainable development and/or transformational impacts of their policies in an assessment report.
 These can be national, subnational or municipal governments, or others.
-Throughout - 8 this guidance, the term "user" refers to this audience, and each of the ICAT guidance documents - 9 describes these users further. - 10 The second target audience is those who conduct technical review of these impact assessments.
-Chapter - 11 3 describes the various entities that can conduct a technical review.
-Throughout the guidance the term - 12 "technical reviewer" or "reviewer" refers to the entity or individual conducting the technical review. - 13 Scope and applicability of the guidance - 14 This guidance provides general principles, concepts, considerations and procedures applicable to the - 15 technical review of an assessment report.
-While it is at the discretion of the user to determine whether, - 16 when and how to undertake technical review, reviewing the GHG, sustainable development, - 17 transformational and non-state or subnational assessment report(s) can help improve future assessments - and provide confidence in the reported results.
-Users not pursuing review of their assessment reports can - 19 use this guidance to consider and prepare for technical review in the future. - 20 The guidance outlines three different approaches for conducting technical review (first-, second- and - 21 third-party) for the user to choose from depending on their objectives.
-It describes elements that define - 22 credible technical review and the steps to follow when pursuing or conducting technical review.
-To be - 23 credible, technical reviewers should follow a documented and systematic review process. - 24 The scope of this guidance document includes the technical review process that leads to a technical - 25 review report.
-The review evaluates an assessment report, which documents the information necessary to - 26 demonstrate how the key recommendations were followed and that they were followed in a manner - 27 consistent with the principles. - 28 The assessment report can be developed by following a single ICAT guidance document such as the - 29 ICAT Transport Pricing Guidance, or it can be a report based on a number of guidance documents such - 30 as the Transport Pricing Guidance, Sustainable Development Guidance and Stakeholder Participation - 31 Guidance.
-An overview of ICAT guidance is provided in the ICAT Introductory Guide. - 32 The guidance is applicable to impact assessments that have followed the "key recommendations - 33 approach," but not those that have followed the "flexible approach."
-Refer to the Introductory Guide for - more information on these two approaches. - 35 When to use the guidance - 36 This guidance can be used at multiple points throughout the policy cycle, including: - Before policy implementation: To review reported estimates of expected future GHG, - sustainable development and/or transformational impacts of a policy (through ex-ante technical review)
+Throughout this guidance, the term "user" refers to this audience, and each of the ICAT guidance documents describes these users further.

+The second target audience is those who conduct technical review of these impact assessments.
+Chapter 3 describes the various entities that can conduct a technical review (e.g., government agencies, academia, consultants, independent auditors).
+Throughout the guidance the term "technical reviewer" or "reviewer" refers to the entity or individual conducting the technical review.

+Scope and applicability of the guidance

+This guidance provides general principles, concepts, considerations and procedures applicable to the technical review of an assessment report.
+While it is at the discretion of the user to determine whether, when and how to undertake technical review, reviewing the GHG, sustainable development, transformational and non-state or subnational assessment report(s) can help improve future assessments and provide confidence in the reported results.
+Users not pursuing review of their assessment reports can use this guidance to consider and prepare for technical review in the future.

+The guidance outlines three different approaches for conducting technical review (first-, second- and third-party) for the user to choose from depending on their objectives.
+It describes elements that define credible technical review and the steps to follow when pursuing or conducting technical review.
+To be credible, technical reviewers should follow a documented and systematic review process.

+The scope of this guidance document includes the technical review process that leads to a technical review report.
+The review evaluates an assessment report, which documents the information necessary to demonstrate how the key recommendations were followed and that they were followed in a manner consistent with the principles.

+The assessment report can be developed by following a single ICAT guidance document such as the ICAT Transport Pricing Guidance, or it can be a report based on a number of guidance documents such as the Transport Pricing Guidance, Sustainable Development Guidance and Stakeholder Participation Guidance.
+An overview of ICAT guidance is provided in the ICAT Introductory Guide.

+The guidance is applicable to impact assessments that have followed the "key recommendations approach," but not those that have followed the "flexible approach."
+Refer to the Introductory Guide for more information on these two approaches.

+When to use the guidance

+This guidance can be used at multiple points throughout the policy cycle, including: